humdrum-tools/humdrum-documentation/guide/ch11/index.md

 ```

 In some cases, implied melodic intervals may arise by the interaction
 of two or more parts.
-For example, Example 11.2 shows a plausible
+For example, Example&nbsp;11.2 shows a plausible
 reinterpretation of the voicings for the first measure.
 Here the
 quarter-note G is presumed to continue from the preceding eighth-note
 F rather than from the half-note C. In the context of the original